 Fed outlook & market sentiment:

 The Fed’s current posture reflects a balancing act, managing inflation risks while responding to signs of economic softening.
 Wage growth is slowing, and the threat of new or extended tariffs continues to cast uncertainty over global markets.
-These inflationary pressures complicate the Fed's path forward, even as labor market indicators begin to show signs of cooling.
+These inflationary pressures complicate the Fed's path forward, with labor market indicators beginning to show signs of cooling.

 Implications for commercial banking clients:

-• Liquidity & funding: With rate cuts potentially on the horizon, businesses must ensure they have full visibility into their cash availability and positioning.
+- Liquidity & funding: With the rate cuts, businesses must ensure they have full visibility into their cash availability and positioning.
 A well-defined liquidity strategy will be essential to navigate rate volatility and maintain operational flexibility.

 Conclusion: